If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

-These subscriptions keep on going until the customer voluntarily ends them.
-They’re usually on a monthly basis but are sometimes available as a yearly subscription.
+These plans keep going until the customer voluntarily ends them.
+They’re usually monthly subscriptions, but are sometimes available as annual subscriptions.

-Some brands have noticed that people tend to buy certain products over and over, so they thought of a great way to create a more predictable revenue stream: product subscriptions.
+Some brands have noticed that people buy certain products over and over, so they thought of a great way to create a more predictable revenue stream: product subscriptions.

 Shampoos, socks, shaving products and much more—companies like Dollar Shave Club and MeUndies get the best of both worlds by making it possible to buy standalone products as well as recurring subscriptions.

-When a customer makes an initial investment into a product that requires further purchases in order to function and do its job, it’s what John Warrillow calls a sunk money consumable.
+When a customer makes an initial investment into a product that requires further purchases to function properly, it’s what John Warrillow (author of Built to Sell) calls a “sunk money consumable”.

 Here are some examples of sunk money consumables:

-The example Warrillow uses for sunk money subscriptions is the Bloomberg Terminal.
+Warrillow uses the Bloomberg Terminal as an example of a sunk money subscription.
 Wall Street traders have bought into a platform, so they keep buying the information – Bloomberg’s financial publications – to make sure their investment pays off.

 Service providers like freelancers and agencies can generate a guaranteed income by offering retainers.
-In essence, it means that for a recurring monthly fee, the client gets a certain deliverable.
+This means that for a recurring monthly fee, the client gets a certain deliverable.